Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 =================
 There are a number of limitations to this model and the model optimisation.
 The main limitations are:

-- **A non-unique model structure**: Because the complex structure in the Moraine zone is not well constrained by the data we have assumed a model structures.
+- **A non-unique model structure**: Because the complex structure in the moraine zone is not well constrained by the data we have assumed a model structures #todo this sentence needs finishing.
 It is likely that some of the parameters in the model are compensating for this model structural error, which may have flow on effects, particularly for scenarios that are well outside the model optimisation conditions.
 - **A non-unique parameterisation**: the PEST optimisation process is a poorly posed problem (that is there is not enough observations to calculate a unique solution to the model parameters).
 This means that there are multiple solutions to the model parameters that represent a good fit to the observations.
 This model has not undergone a parameter uncertainty process so we cannot predict the likely range or implications of the parameter uncertainty.
-In addition the uncertainty of the model parameters is compounded by the uncertainty in the model structure.
+In addition, the uncertainty of the model parameters is compounded by the uncertainty in the model structure.
 There are likely many other model structure/parameter sets that would fit the observations as well as this model.
 - **Area to the east of grandview fault**: The model has persistent dry cells to the east of the inferred location of the Grandview fault.